ndrean/pg-doc/Readme.md

 # Dockerized simple Ruby/Sinatra app connected to a PostgreSQL database

 The Sinatra app is dockerized and connected to a Postgres dockerized db.
-It simply displays the connection to the database.
+It simply displays(at port 9000 here) the connection to the database and the content of te base.

+The Postgres container has been opened (port 5000 here) for testing purposes.

-# Start up
+## Start up

 - remove the volume `docker volume rm db-vol`
 - run `docker-compose up --build`.
 - the app is available at `localhost:9000`
-- and the db can be reached at port 5000 (e.g. using DBeaver)
+- the Postgres db can be reached at port 5000 (e.g. using **DBeaver**)

 ## Env variables between Postgres, Sinatra

-- PG: Postgres uses environment variables: POSTGRES_DB, POSTGRES_USER, POSTGRES_PASSWORD.
+- PG: Postgres uses environment variables: `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`.
 They are passed to the PG container via the `.env` file.

 - SINATRA: we use the `dotenv` gem to read the env variables.
-  It should be loaded as early as possible in the **config.ru** file.
+  It should be loaded as early as possible in the **config.ru** file with `require 'dotenv'; Dotenv.load('../.env')`

 > We can access the variables with `ENV['PORT']` or `ENV.fetch('PORT') { 9292 }`,
 > the latter raises an exception if not present and also yield a default value.

 ## Connection between the app container and the db container

-> When using Docker, we pass the env var `POSTGRES_HOST=db` where **db** is the name of the container/service **db** (in **docker-compose.yml**).
+When using Docker, we pass the env var `POSTGRES_HOST=db` where **db** is the name of the postgres service (named in **docker-compose.yml**).

-> when we don't use containers (we just do `rackup`), then the host is "localhost"
+> when we don't use containers (i.e. we just do `rackup`), then the host is "localhost"

 Indeed, when we use containers, if we use **host: localhost** for the ORM adapter, this would mean that we are trying to connect to localhost inside of the app container, and there is nothing there.
-In fact, what we want is to connect to the the "db" container at port 5432, so we specify ** host: POSTGRES_HOST = db** where the Postgres service is named **db** here.
+In fact, what we want is to connect to the the postgres container (at port 5432), so we specify `host: POSTGRES_HOST ( = "db" )` where the Postgres service is named **db** here.

 ## DB adapters